mickfuzz/phd4/_posts/thesis_chapters/2025-3-7-Culture.md

 To

 **Maker types**

+Rogoff and Gutierrez's initial motivation in their exploration of repertoires was to challenge simplistic, overgeneralising approaches regarding learning styles especially if applied to non-dominant communities [@gutierrez_cultural_2003].
+The researchers highlight the value of identifying potential funds of knowledge framed as "linguistic and cultural-historical repertoires" that learners bring to learning environments [@gutierrez_cultural_2003, p.22].

+Inspired by the work of Barron and Roque [@roque_family_2016; @roque_im_2016] to begin to surface and nurture making and helping styles.
+The use of these roles by facilitators reinforce a existing competence in a new space.

 I extended this beyond parent roles and identity to include all participants, via design as well as feedback,  with a similar aim to engender a feeling of domain competency.